SiliconLabs/zigbee_applications/zigbee_concepts/Zigbee-Introduction/Zigbee Introduction - Touchlink Commissioning.md

  plugin zll-commissioning link
 ```

-Once the second Z3Light responds the device discovery,  the new touchlink commissioning is starting.
-During this case the second Z3Light target will join to the pre-existing distributed network and the Z3Switch device will rejoin to the Z3Light.
-At last, you will find all the three devices are in the same distributed network and they can talk to each other with ZCL commands.
-The whole procedure is shown in the image and you will see the details in packet trace.
+Once the second Z3Light responds to the device discovery,  the new touchlink commissioning starts.
+During this case, the second Z3Light target will join the pre-existing distributed network, and the Z3Switch device will rejoin the Z3Light.
+At last, you will find that all three devices are in the same distributed network and can talk to each other with ZCL commands.
+The whole procedure is shown in the image, and you will see the details in the packet trace.

 |![Figure 10](./resources/touchlink-commission-10.png) | ![Figure 11](./resources/touchlink-commission-11.png)|
 |-|-|